samestrin/llm-tools/README.md

 **llm-tools** is a suite of high-performance, statically compiled tools designed to be the "hands" of your AI agent.
 It includes a native **MCP Server** for instant integration with Claude Desktop and Gemini.

 ### The "Rewrite it in Go" Effect
-I benchmarked this against the original Python implementation on a real-world codebase (21k files).
-The difference is massive.
+I benchmarked this against my original Python implementation on a real-world codebase (21k files).
+The difference was _massive_.

 | Operation | Action | Go (Native) | Python | Speedup |
 |-----------|-------------|-----|--------|---------|